7 Must-know tips for strong relationships

 How many different ways does our ego affect our interactions with people?
 Probably a whole lot more than we realize.
 Now while our ego is necessary, it can also be the source of a lot of contention if we aren’t actively conscious of it.
 How often does it stir up jealousy, exacerbate a fight, or trigger insecurities?
 How often are we communicating through a flare-up of ego, rather than from love?
 And how many once-thriving relationships has it fatally ruined?

 The subject of ego and relationships was unfamiliar to me for a long time.
-Then one day while having a heated conversation with my fiance, he looked at me and said, “that is your ego talking.”
+Then one day while having a heated conversation with my partner, he looked at me and said, “that is your ego talking.”
 At the time I felt a bit offended and ashamed, but I was also curious.
 I had never looked at it that way.
 And in that moment, I did not need to prove that I was right.
 I just needed to know how my ego had been so invisible to me, and how in the future I could learn to detect it.

 Our egos are part of us.
 But they don’t have to take over and destroy things.
 Here are 3 questions that I often ask myself: